Divorce - Portugal

 d) if consent has been simulated.

-The error vitiating consent is only relevant for the purposes of annulment when it is based on essential personal qualities of the other spouse and it is proven that the marriage would not reasonably have been concluded without it.
+The error invalidating consent is only relevant for the purposes of annulment when it is based on essential personal qualities of the other spouse and is excusable, and it is proven that the marriage would not reasonably have been concluded without it.

 Marriages celebrated under moral coercion can be annulled if one of the parties is being seriously and unlawfully threatened and their fear of consummation is justified.